-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN THAT an annual general meeting (the "Meeting") of the shareholders of Martinrea International Inc. (the "Company") will be held on Tuesday, June 9, 2020 at 10:00 am.
+NOTICE IS HEREBY GIVEN THAT an annual general and special meeting (the "Meeting") of the shareholders of Martinrea International Inc. (the "Company") will be held on Tuesday, June 8, 2021 at 10:00 am.
 (Eastern time) for the following purposes:

-- 1. TO RECEIVE the consolidated financial statements of the Company for the year ended December 31, 2019, together with the report of the auditors thereon; - 2.
+- 1. TO RECEIVE the consolidated financial statements of the Company for the year ended December 31, 2020, together with the report of the auditors thereon; - 2.
 TO ELECT directors of the Company; - 3.
 TO REAPPOINT auditors and authorize the directors to fix the auditors' remuneration; - 4.
-TO VOTE, in an advisory, non-binding manner, on Martinrea's approach to executive compensation described in the accompanying Management Information Circular; and - 5.
+TO CONSIDER, and if deemed appropriate, adopt, with or without variations, a resolution approving, ratifying and confirming By-law Number 3 of the Company; - 5.
+TO CONSIDER, and if deemed appropriate, adopt, with or without variations, a resolution approving, ratifying and confirming By-Law Number 4 of the Company; - 6.
+TO VOTE, in an advisory, non-binding manner, on Martinrea's approach to executive compensation described in the accompanying Management Information Circular; and - 7.
 TO TRANSACT such further and other business as may properly come before the Meeting or any adjournment or adjournments thereof.